|Country:||Czech Replublic (CZH)|

 Purchase Saaz Late Hops

-Saaz Late hops are available to be purchased from multiple suppliers.
+Saaz Late hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Saaz Late Hops
+Origin and Geneology of the Saaz Late Hop

 Saaz Late was a selection from progenies of F1 generation after parental combination of developed breeding material with origin in Saaz.
 Saaz Late was released 2010.